KlausC/ChannelBuffers.jl/README.md

         fc = closure(f, args...)::BClosure
 ```

-which can be run allone or combined with other closures and input/output specifiers.
+which can be run alone or combined with other closures and input/output specifiers.
 The following `Base` functions are redefined.

 ``` julia